SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 == Frequently asked questions ==

-= How much does SQweb cost ? =
+= How much does Multipass cost ? =
-SQweb is completely free for publishers and website owners.
+Multipass is completely free for publishers and website owners.
 We're currently offering a special early adopter price of 2€ for suscribers, instead of 9€.

 = How do users register ? =
-Users can register on SQweb without ever leaving your website : when they click on the button, they will be shown a modal window to login or register.
-They can also register via SQweb.com, or any other SQweb-enabled website.
+Users can register on Multipass without ever leaving your website : when they click on the button, they will be shown a modal window to login or register.
+They can also register via multipass.net, or any other Multipass-enabled website.

 = How much will I earn ? =
-Your earnings are based on the time SQwebers spend on your website, rather than individual clicks or impressions.
-We expect your earnings per subscriber to be 2-3x greater than regular advertisement, because your SQwebers are highly engaged users.
+Your earnings are based on the time Multipass users spend on your website, rather than individual clicks or impressions.
+We expect your earnings per subscriber to be 2-3x greater than regular advertisement, because your Multipass users are highly engaged users.

 = Do I have to change my advertising solution ? =
 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.